DimensionFoundation/MNSY-Protocol/README.md

 ## The Name

-MNSY is the ████ and ████.
+MNSY is ████████████ of ████████████████, namely, ███████████████████████████, █████████.

 ## Disclaimer

-I do not grant, explicitly or implicitly, any person or organization any authorization, at any degree, to further develop upon this protocol.
+I do not grant, explicitly or implicitly, any person or organization, any authorization, at any degree, to further develop upon this protocol.
 I reserve, solely and fully, any right, if applicable, unless otherwise explicitly granted with consent, both written and digitally-signed, to any party.

-I, in person or in corporation, may claim exclusive intellectual property rights of this protocol and/or any system thereof developed.
+I, in person or in corporation, may claim exclusive intellectual property rights of this protocol and/or any system thereof developed upon it.